Paris-Oud/Group-2/report.md

 * The profiling system will be functional with customer and employee details stored in a database ready for retrieval.

 ## Workproducts, Models and Descriptions
+### User Stories
+As a customer, I want a more efficient call process so that I am not waiting a long time to purchase a holiday package.

+As a customer, I want to be matched with a relationship manager that best matches my customer profile, so that I can find the most relevant holiday packages to purchase.

+As a relationship manager, I want to be matched with customers that match my level of expertise so that I can make sales more effectively and efficiently.

+As a relationship manager, I want to be able to fill out a 10 minute questionnaire, so that an RM profile will be created for me that will match me with customers that have a corresponding profile.

+As a relationship manager, I want repeat customers so that more customers are in high demand to purchase a holiday package.

 ### Use Case Diagram
 ![Use Case Diagram](images/use_case_diagram.jpeg)